revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-80. Assume We want to generate a unique id to each record of data frame, how would we achieve it.
+80.Assume We want to generate a unique id to each record of data frame, how would we achieve it.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)